 "Getting numbers is easy; getting numbers you can trust is hard."

 Previously, I was a Research Assistant at the Alan Turing Institute, working within the Warwick Machine Learning Group and supervised by Prof. Theo Damoulas.
-Previous to that, I was a Master’s student in the School of Informatics at the University of Edinburgh where I was supervised by Dr. Víctor Elvira working on auxiliary particle filters.
+Previous to that, I was a Master’s student in the School of Informatics at the University of Edinburgh where I was supervised by Prof. Víctor Elvira working on auxiliary particle filters.
 As undergrad, I studied Computer Science at the University of Warwick, where I did my BSc dissertation on reproducing AlphaZero supervised by Dr. Paolo Turrini.

 Worth having the physical version.